amiralles/contest/README.md

 ##### How to ignore tests using .test\_ignore file.
 **TODO:

+#### How to install
+Obviously, you can clone the repo, build from sources and get the binaries.
+But you can also get [contest from nuget](https://www.nuget.org/packages/Contest/)

 #### How to run *Contest*
 The easiest way to run Contest, it's by adding _contest.exe_ to your path.
 Once you 've done that, you can go to whatever directory you want and just execute: **contest run test\_cases.dll**